This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 2. Neve Tzedek was the first Jewish neighborhood built (established in 1887) outside Jaffa.
 For years, the area prospered as Tel Aviv grew up around it.
 Years of neglect and disrepair followed, but since the early 1980s, Neve Tzedek has become one of Tel Aviv’s latest fashionable and expensive districts, with a village-like atmosphere.

-4. Yarkon River – join us for a hike at Yarkon Park along the river.
+4. Yarkon River – Join us for a hike at Yarkon Park along the river.
 We started at Tel Aviv port and headed to Ayalon Bridge and back.

 5. City Center – let’s drink juice at Tamara Juice, walk along Bograshov Street, and stop at Habima Theater.